-Analysis | Lawmakers with stock holdings vote in ways that juice their portfolios, data show
+Analysis | Lawmakers with stock holdings vote in ways that juice their portfolios, data shows

 - The Financial Services Modernization Act of 1999, which allowed “the functional components of investment banks, commercial banks, and insurance companies to operate as a single institution,” as Peterson and Grose describe it.

-- The Commodity Futures Modernization Act of 2000, which loosened regulations governing complex financial transactions like credit default swaps and, in the view of many experts, helped pave the way for the financial crisis of 2007 and 2008.
+- The Commodity Futures Modernization Act of 2000, which loosened regulations governing complex financial transactions such as credit default swaps and, in the view of many experts, helped pave the way for the financial crisis of 2007 and 2008.

-- The Emergency Economic Stabilization Act of 2008, which created the Troubled Asset Relief Program (TARP) to allow the U.S. Treasury to purchase assets from failing banks to prevent a collapse of the financial sector.
+- The Emergency Economic Stabilization Act of 2008, which created the Troubled Asset Relief Program (TARP) to allow the Treasury Department to purchase assets from failing banks to prevent a collapse of the financial sector.

 - The Auto Industry Financing and Restructuring Act of 2008, which bailed out U.S. automakers Ford, General Motors and Chrysler.